crodier/software-blog/_posts/2023-01-01-thread-Dumps.md

 free to start as many threads as you want.
 Once you exceed the number of cores on your system, the operating system scheduler gives each thread a slice of time to run on a core.
-The operating system code does the heavy lifting of recording where the thread was last running, and then continuing exactly where the thread has been running, when a core becomes available.
+When a core becomes avaialable, the operating system code does the heavy lifting of recording where the thread was last running, and then continuing exactly where the thread had bee de-scheduled.

 ## Anatomy of a thread